 Pay special attention to the user interface

-There is always a person in a company who is reluctant to embrace an innovative technology even if it promises to free him from routine tasks.
-Opt for a solution with the simple, user-friendly interface so that your employees with any background and skills could quickly understand how it works.
+There is always a person in a company who is reluctant to embrace innovative technology even if it promises to free him from routine tasks.
+Opt for a solution with a simple, user-friendly interface so that your employees with any background and skills could quickly understand how it works.

 Why Alfresco is the best choice for document management software